Jiayan-Lim/tp/docs/DeveloperGuide.md

          - Purpose
          - Side effect
          - Storage count
-3. The system creates the new drug entry
+3. System creates a new drug entry
-4. The system show the new created drug in the drug list
+4. System shows the new created drug in the drug list

     Use case ends.

 **Extensions**
 * 2a.
 If any of the required fields are not completed

-    * 2a1. the user is informed of this and show the correct format for the command
+    * 2a1.
+The user is informed of this and show the correct format for the command

       Use case resume at step 2.

 * 2b.
 If the trade name is already in use

-    * 2b1. the user is informed that he or she must choose a different name
+    * 2b1.
+The user is informed that he or she must choose a different name

       Use case resume at step 2.

 * 2c.
-If the input field is invalid, the user is informed of this, and the corresponding correct format for the command is displayed
+If the input field is invalid

     * 2c1.
-If the length of tradeName exceed 50 character, the user is informed of this, and correct format for the command is displayed.

-	  * 2c2.
-If the active ingredient is invalid, the user is informed of this, and correct format for the command is displayed.

-	  * 2c3.
-If the direction is invalid, the user is informed of this, and correct format for the command is displayed.

-  	* 2c4.
-If the purpose is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c5.
-If the side effect is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c6.
-If the storage count is invalid, the user is informed of this, and correct format for the command is displayed.
+The user is informed of this and the corresponding valid criteria is displayed

       Use case resume at step 2.

 **Use case:  UC06 - Delete a drug**